 Safe Exam Browser

 Moodle has its own secure browser, facilitated by Mozilla, who produce the popular Firefox browser.
 Safe Exam Browser is fully integrated into the latest Moodle software and can be used during online quizzes.
-The browser is fully customisable and easy to use.
 Students simply download the Safe Exam Browser and it can be triggered whenever they take a test.

 Aside from secure browsers, there are other measures you can take to prevent students cheating in online exams.
 For example: